linsal26/aac-feature-selection/README.md

    will produce dataset with different distribution.
 Please see the comment in the code for parameter setting.

 2. Once a datafile is generated, copy the file to the location - 'experiments/code/data_files/', then running the file 'experiments/code/evaluation.py' will produce experimental result in csv format.

+3. Make sure 'output_csv_files' and 'text_output' directories are present in the same location of evaluation.py file.

-The csv files will be located inside 'experiments/code/output_csv_files/'.
-Text file with the generated features along with scores using various methods will be generated inside 'experiments/code/text_output/' folder.
+4. The output csv files will be located inside 'experiments/code/output_csv_files/'.
+Text file with the generated features along with scores using various methods will be generated inside 'experiments/code/text_output/' directory.

-3. The program expects target variable (Z) name as 'Outcome'.
+5. The program expects target variable (Z) name as 'Outcome'.
 Please rename the class/target column in the data file as 'Outcome' if any other name is present.

-3. The program expects discrete attribute and target variable.
+6. The program expects discrete attribute and target variable.
 You need to discretize any continuous valued-attribute using suitable method before using in this program.
    Put the datafile inside 'experiments/data_files/' directory before running evaluation.py